mdxyasir/mdxyasir/README.md

 ## About me

-- 🔭 I’m working on a discord bot called Bingus
+- 🔭 I’m working on nothing
 - 🌱 I’m currently learning web development
 - ⚡ Fun fact: I developed a bot for an 12k+ member design community on Discord.
-- 📫 How to reach me: Yasir#8840 on Discord
+- 📫 How to reach me: Yasir#0001 on Discord

 ## Skills